shubhamagarwalrtpl/DF-SDK-Guides/iOS SDK/API SDK/MSV.md

 # DataFornix Mobile API SDK

-This Data-Fornix-Mobile API SDK provides a set of methods for iOS applications to authenticate user, capture, save and retrieve data.
+This Data-Fornix-Mobile API SDK provides a set of methods for iOS applications to authenticate user, capture, save and retrieve data..

 ## Getting Started